 In normal times each month Chester U3A holds a Speaker meeting on the 1st Tuesday of the month and a Members meeting on the 2nd Thursday of the month.
-Whilst we are unable to meet in person at St Columbas Hall some replacements are being provided.
+Whilst we are unable to meet in person at St Columbas Hall online replacements are being provided.
 The link for each online meeting is emailed to all members shortly before.
 See the Events & CV19Activity pages for details.

 Monthly meetings are held at St Columba's Church Hall, Plas Newton Lane, Upton, CH2 1SA.
 There is limited parking at the hall so please use public transport if possible.
 All members will be required to show their membership card on arrival to gain entry.
 Prospective members may be allowed to stay for the meeting if space is available.
 A cup of tea/coffee and biscuit is offered at no charge.